• Contact

 If you’re used to setting up all your images the same, you can start to feel bored.

 Experiment with composing your images differently.
-Try capturing images that align with the common rules in photography like the rule of thirds, leading lines, framing a subject with the environment, and negative space.
+Try capturing images that align with the common rules in photography, like the rule of thirds, leading lines, framing a subject with the environment, and negative space.

 If you’re tired of playing by the rules, try and break them.
 Capture an image that’s way outside the box.